 The sample of tissue can be taken one of several ways: during a surgery; with a minimally invasive surgical technique known as laparoscopy (see below); or with a fine needle or thick needle aspiration (a core biopsy), using a computed tomography (CT or CAT) scan or ultrasound to guide the needle placement.
 In some cases, a biopsy is done by passing an endoscope (a thin, lighted, flexible tube) through the mouth, past the stomach, and into the first part of the intestine.
 A tool can be passed from the endoscope through the intestinal wall to remove a sample of tissue.

 Endoscopic retrograde cholangiopancreatography (ERCP).
 This test allows the doctor to see inside the body.
 The person is lightly sedated, and the doctor inserts an endoscope through the mouth, down the esophagus, and into the stomach and small bowel.
 A smaller tube or catheter is passed through the endoscope and into the bile ducts.
 Dye is injected into the ducts, and the doctor takes x-rays that can show whether a tumor is present in the area around the bile ducts.
 A plastic or metal stent can be placed across an obstructed bile duct during ERCP to help relieve jaundice if it is present.
-An experienced gastroenterologist (a doctor who specializes in the function and disorders of the gastrointestinal tract) should perform this procedure.
+An experienced gastroenterologist should perform this procedure.
+A gastroenterologist is a doctor who specializes in the function and disorders of the gastrointestinal tract.
 This procedure is used more commonly to find cancer of the bile duct than to find gallbladder cancer, but it may also be used if the gallbladder cancer spreads and blocks the bile ducts.

 X-ray.
 An x-ray is a way to create a picture of the structures inside of the body using a small amount of radiation.
-The patient may be asked to swallow barium, which coats the digestive tract, to enhance the image on the x-ray (called a barium swallow).
+The patient may be asked to swallow barium, which coats the digestive tract, to enhance the image on the x-ray.
+This is called a barium swallow.

 Percutaneous cholangiography.
 In this procedure, a thin needle is inserted through the skin and into the gallbladder area.
 A dye is injected through the needle so that a clear image will show up on x-rays.
 By looking at the x-rays, the doctor may be able to see whether there is a tumor in the gallbladder.
 More commonly, a cholangiography provides images of the bile ducts, and it may not show a tumor in the gallbladder.
 However, the procedure is excellent in detecting the site of a blocked bile duct.